An overview of the management team at ESRC.

 The Economic Performance and Environment team leads the development and commissioning of new research in the fields of economics and finance, climate change, environmental planning and sustainability, energy, transport and infrastructure.
-Our portfolio also includes the disciplines of economic history, human geography and science and technology studies.
 We work in collaboration and partnership with a wide range of other research funders and external stakeholders, both in the UK and internationally, to maximise the impact of our investments.